 Non-settled payments in TARGET2 are transactions that have not been processed by the end of the business day because of, for example, erroneous transactions made by participants, a lack of funds in the account to be debited, or a sender’s limit being breached.
 The transactions are, ultimately, rejected.
 Chart 20 shows the evolution of the daily average of non-settled payments on a monthly basis between 2009 and 2019 in terms of both volume and value.

 The average daily number of non-settled transactions in 2018 decreased sharply, amounting to as few as 273 transactions for the whole year (i.e. a two-thirds decrease in unsettled transactions compared with the average observed in 2017).
 The decrease was driven mainly by the migration to T2S at the end of 2017 of one of the securities settlement systems.
 Due to its gross settlement model, some of its transactions were rejected, either due to liquidity shortage or cancellation, and reported as non-settled TARGET2 payments.
 In 2019, the average daily number of non-settled transactions increased to 366.
 However, the average total value of these transactions more than halved, from €4.5 billion in 2018 to €2.0 billion in 2019.

 Non-settled payments in TARGET2

-Overall, non-settled payments in 2018 represented 0.08% of the total daily volume and 0.3% of the total daily turnover in TARGET2.
-The levels can be considered very low and confirm that the distribution of liquidity across participants was appropriate throughout that period.
+Overall, non-settled payments in 2019 represented 0.1% of the total daily volume and 0.1% of the total daily turnover in TARGET2.
+The levels may be considered very low and confirm that liquidity was appropriately distributed across participants throughout that period.

 1.11 Use of credit lines in TARGET2